Here's How Businesses Can Strengthen Their Teams While Aiding Displaced Animals in Natural Disasters

 The Leaders Institute® Unveils a New Charity Team-Building Game to Support Overburdened Animal Shelters

-ARLINGTON, Texas, June 17, 2024 /PRNewswire/ -- As the 2024 hurricane season approaches, the risk of natural disasters increases, threatening not only human communities but also countless animals that can become displaced.
+ARLINGTON, Texas, June 17, 2024 /PRNewswire-HISPANIC PR WIRE/-- As the 2024 hurricane season approaches, the risk of natural disasters increases, threatening not only human communities but also countless animals that can become displaced.
 In response, The Leaders Institute® proudly announces the launch of its newest initiative, the "Toys for Tails Team Up."
 This charity team-building game is designed to bolster team bonds while providing critical support to animal shelters that care for animals affected by these disasters.

 Participants in the "Toys for Tails Team Up" engage in fun and meaningful activities, contributing essential supplies to animal shelters overwhelmed during emergencies.
 This initiative not only enhances team dynamics but also supports shelters in need, aligning corporate team-building with impactful community service.